 The Office of the State Public Defender (OPD) is planning to utilize AmeriCorps members to support a comprehensive client services program in Montana.
-OPD will develop an AmeriCorps intervention that will result in a formalized client services program for individuals involved with the legal system in Montana. publicdefender.mt.gov/ communities.
-Through this partnership, TRRU will develop an AmeriCorps program to implement an educational cultural connection program through Elder and youth guidance. opi.mt.gov/Leadership/Academic- Success/Every-Student-Succeeds-Act-ESSA/Tribal-Relations-and- Resiliency
+OPD will develop an AmeriCorps intervention that will result in a formalized client services program for individuals involved with the legal system in Montana. publicdefender.mt.gov/ The Office of Public Instruction's Tribal Relations and Resiliency Unit (TRRU) is planning to engage AmeriCorps members in tribal youth programs rooted in positive self-identity, cultural engagement, character development place-based learning, and service alongside cultural knowers in the Blackfeet and Salish/Kootenai tribal communities.
+Through this partnership, TRRU will develop an AmeriCorps program to implement an educational cultural connection program through Elder and youth guidance. opi.mt.gov/Leadership/Academic-Succeeds-Act-ESSA/Tribal-Relations-and-Resiliency